Degenerative joint disease

 - Tingling or numbness when spinal nerves are compressed

-There is no cure for degenerative joint disease, though many people are able to manage their symptoms non-surgically with the help of conservative therapies.
-Talk to your physician about a treatment plan that includes pain medication, stretching, physical therapy, or behavior modification.
-In the event that weeks or months of these methods prove ineffective at managing your pain, contact Laser Spine Institute.
-We will tell you more about safe, effective endoscopic procedures that may be able to help you recover spinal health.
+There is no cure for degenerative joint disease, though many people are able to manage their symptoms nonsurgically with the help of conservative therapies.
+Talk to your physician about a treatment plan that includes pain medication, stretching, physical therapy or behavior modification.
+In the event that weeks or months of using these methods prove ineffective at managing your pain, contact Laser Spine Institute.
+We will tell you more about our minimally invasive procedures that may be able to help you find relief from neck and back pain.